Characterizing quantile-varying covariate effects under the accelerated failure time model: The Accelerated Failure Time Model

 \section{The Accelerated Failure Time Model}

 The standard AFT model with time-invariant effects can be written as a log-linear model of time:

 where $\epsilon$ is a random error term and $\bbeta$ is a vector of regression coefficients corresponding with covariates $\bX$.
-We denote the exponentiated error $T_0 = \exp(\epsilon)$, which represents a hypothetical random variable drawn from the ``baseline distribution'' having survivor function $S_0$.
-It is straightforward to show that this model structures covariate effects such that the distribution of event times among subjects having covariate pattern $\bx$, denoted $T_{\bx}$, is directly shifted from the baseline distribution by the transformation
+We denote the exponentiated error $T_0 = \exp(\epsilon)$, representing a hypothetical random variable drawn from the ``baseline distribution'' having survivor function $S_0$.
+This model structures covariate effects such that the distribution of event times among subjects having covariate pattern $\bx$, denoted $T_{\bx}$, is directly shifted from the baseline distribution by the transformation

 Based on this connection, an equivalent representation of the standard AFT model is given directly via the baseline survivor function $S_0$ as